-The JWST Mid-Infrared Instrument (MIRI) optical light path divides into 2 channels: a spectrometer and an imager.
+The JWST Mid-Infrared Instrument (MIRI) optical light path divides into two channels: a spectrometer and an imager.
 The spectrometer is also optically configured for integral field unit (IFU) spectroscopy.

 Figure 1 shows the Mid-Infrared Instrument (MIRI) field of view in relation to fields of view of other instruments.